nadvolod/js-code/web-testing-2022/docs/E2E-TESTS.md

 1. In your IDE open `cypress/e2e/exercise.spec.js`
 2. Follow instructions to implement `it('link goes to ultimateqa')` test

-## How to test that the link opens in a new tab?

-👀 Working with 'target' attribute

-🏋️‍♀️Write a functional ui test to validate that the link opens in a new tab
+### 🏋️‍♀️Write a functional ui test to validate that the link opens in a new tab

 - Follow instructions in this test `it('should open link in new tab')`